ahtih/ldiw_waste_map/README.txt

 - "Waste Point" content type, which has fields such as Geo coordinates, photos, amount and composition of waste, etc.
 - Waste Map display, displaying the "Waste Point" nodes.
-This is implemented using OpenLayers, WFS, and Geoclustering modules.
-If you have more than ca thousand points, map level of detail will start to change dynamically as you zoom in and out in map display.
+This is implemented using OpenLayers and Geoclustering modules.
+If you have more than ca 400 points, map level of detail will start to change dynamically as you zoom in and out in map display.
 It should scale to over 100 000 waste points.